tthorntone/AdNauseam-Wiki/The-logger.md

 This dialog will assist you in creating static filters compatible with [ABP filter syntax](https://adblockplus.org/filter-cheatsheet).
 Note that creating static filters incur a significant overhead relative to dynamic URL filtering rules.

-See [_"Overview of uBlock's network filtering engine: details"_](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine:-details) for more details about where static filtering fits in the overall uBlock filtering engine.
+See [_"Overview of uBlock's network filtering engine: details"_](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine:-details) for more details about where static filtering fits in the overall filtering engine.